Go to list of errors.

 I found a word you criticized in the dictionary!

 You will find certain words or phrases criticized here listed in dictionaries.
-Note carefully labels like dial. (dialectical), nonstandard, and obsolete before assuming that the dictionary is endorsing them.
+Note carefully labels like dial. (dialectal), nonstandard, and obsolete before assuming that the dictionary is endorsing them.
 The primary job of a dictionary is to track how people actually use language.
 Dictionaries differ among themselves on how much guidance to usage they provide; but the goal of a usage guide like this is substantially different: to protect you against patterns which are regarded by substantial numbers of well-educated people as nonstandard.

 Why do you discuss mainly American usage?